itinero/streetscan-planner/docs/README.md

 | 2275     | Lille      | Nieuwstraat   | 34A    | 51.2619512316 | 4.79206247836 |
 | ...      | ...        | ...           | ...    | ...           | ...           |

 The only columns actually used here are `LAT` and `LON`.
-The tool will that the first line as it's starting location and generate an optimized route along all the locations that come after.
+The tool will take the first line as it's starting location and generate an optimized route along all the locations that come after.

 You can run the tool with custom input as follows: